akaIDIOT/MooTools-ColorRange/README.md

 The `ColorRange` class is a simple utility that creates a range of colors to be used on elements of your choice.
 All you need is two colors and a selection of elements to apply a range of colors to and you're done.

+ColorRange will work with MooTools 1.3 and 1.4 (without needing compatibility).

 How To Use
 ----------